 In September 2017, we initiated a single-arm, open label, multi-center Phase 1/2 clinical trial of AUTO3, followed by limited duration of consolidation with an anti-PD-1 antibody.
 The trial is enrolling adult DLBCL patients who have chemotherapy refractory disease or with relapsed disease after two lines of prior therapy.
-We refer to this trial as the Alexander Trial and we expect to enroll approximately 100 patients in the trial, which is initially conducted at sites in the United Kingdom.
-We plan to open additional trial sites in Europe and the United States in 2018.
-Additionally, we expect to submit an IND application to the FDA in 2018.
+We refer to this trial as the ALEXANDER trial, and we expect to enroll approximately 100 patients in the trial, which is initially being conducted at sites in the United Kingdom.
+We submitted a draft protocol for the AUTO3 ALEXANDER trial to the FDA in the fourth quarter of 2018 to obtain concurrence that this protocol with the proposed design can be formally submitted to the AUTO3 IND, and we plan to open additional trial sites in the United States in 2019, subject to the FDA's permission that we may initiate dosing in the United States.
+There can be no assurance that the FDA will permit the IND to go into effect in a timely manner or at all.